alimomennasab/alimomennasab/README.md

 ### Hey! ✌️
 I'm Ali Momennasab, an incoming freshman studying computer science at Cal Poly Pomona!

-I have interests in deep learning (particularly in healthcare applications) and IOS app development.
+I have interests in deep learning (particularly in healthcare applications), IOS app development, and everything in between.

 - 🤖 I'm currently improving my deep learning skills to eventually pursue novel research in healthcare that helps others.
 - 🧘 I'm currently working on [Stance](https://github.com/alimomennasab/Stance), a posture-improvement app that uses augmented reality to suggest neck stretches.